Cardiovascular Disease - elearning for healthcare

 How to access

-To view the Cardiovascular Diseases Toolkit programme, select the View button below.
-If you already have an account with elfh, you will also be able to login and enrol on the programme from the View button.
+To view the Cardiovascular Disease programme, select the View button below.
+If you already have a Learning Hub account, you will also be able to login and access the resources within the programme.

 NHS healthcare staff in England – ESR

-The Cardiovascular Diseases Toolkit programme is also available to NHS healthcare staff via the Electronic Staff Record (ESR).
+The Cardiovascular Disease programme is also available to NHS healthcare staff via the Electronic Staff Record (ESR).
 Accessing this e-learning via ESR means that your completions will transfer with you throughout your NHS career.

 Further details are available here.